 Services Division administrator with responsibility for the four juvenile

 offender facilities operated by Sedgwick County.
 In January, 1998 he was

-promoted to Director of the Sedgwick County Department of Corrections, where he
+promoted to Director of the Sedgwick County Division of Corrections, where he

 assumed responsibilities for both juvenile and adult programs.

 juvenile justice prevention funding and programs, operating juvenile intake and